clojurists-together/clojuriststogether.org/content/news/2023/JulAug Longterm Update 2023.md

 ---
 title: "July and August 2023 Long Term Project Updates"
 date: 2023-09-15T10:30:00+08:00
-summary: Check out the latest from our developers
+summary: Check out the latest from our funded developers
 author: Kathy Davis
 ---

 Even though it was vacation season, our developers share their progress (and challenges) for an incredible outpouring of work on their 2023 long term projects!
-Check it out.<br>
+Check it out.

 [Calva: Peter Stromberg](#calva-peter-stromberg)
 [Carmine V4: Peter Taoussanis](#carmine-v4-peter-taoussanis)